platelet-app/platelet/README.md

 ### Function parameters

-Set `PLATELET_WELCOME_EMAIL` and `PLATELET_DOMAIN_NAME` environment variables  using the Amplify CLI.
+Edit the file `amplify/backend/function/plateletSendUserFeedback/parameters.json` and replace the example email address with an email address to receive feedback from.

+Edit the files:

+`amplify/backend/function/plateletAddNewTenant/parameters.json`
+`amplify/backend/function/plateletAdminAddNewUser/parameters.json`

-`PLATELET_WELCOME_EMAIL` is the email address that any registration emails will be sent from.
+With an email address to send registration emails from.

-`PLATELET_DOMAIN_NAME` should be the URL (without "https://") where the app is hosted.
+`plateletDomainName` should be the URL (without "https://") where the app is hosted.
 This will be used to point users to the URL in registration emails.

 ### AWS SES